Treatments

 • Ambrisentan (Letairis)

 Some patients may experience leg swelling.
-If you experience this side effect, you should let your doctor know for further evaluation.
+If you experience this side effect, you should inform your PH team for further evaluation.
 Elevated liver enzymes have been found to occur in patients treated with ERAs.
-With bosentan, patients are required to complete monthly liver function testing because of this side effect and risk for liver failure if not monitored.
+With bosentan (Tracleer), patients are required to complete monthly liver function testing because of this side effect and risk for liver failure if not monitored.

-Your doctor will monitor your blood work at regular intervals based on your risk and the type of ERA you are receiving.
 Reduced red blood cell counts may also occur in some instances.
+Some people experience sinus congestion.

-Discuss risks and benefits of your PAH therapy with your PH Team before starting new medications and when you experience changes in symptoms or there is concern for side effects.
+Your doctors will regularly monitor your blood work based on your risk and the type of ERA you are receiving.
+Discuss the risks and benefits of your PAH therapy with your PH team before starting new medications and when you experience changes in symptoms or there is a concern for side effects.

 If you are a caregiver who could potentially become pregnant or are planning to be pregnant, you should avoid handling this medication if possible.
-In pediatrics when these medications are used, parents may have to cut and dissolve in water to make a suspension, and this leads to a risk of breathing in pill particles.

 Phosphodiesterase 5 inhibitors (PDE5I)